Florida turns to smart phone app to track invasive lionfish

-ORLANDO, Fla.
-May 30 Florida has a new phone app to help cull the invasion of its waters by the spiked lionfish, a venomous species that is devouring other fish and harming reef ecosystems.
+ORLANDO Fla.
+Florida has a new phone app to help cull the invasion of its waters by the spiked lionfish, a venomous species that is devouring other fish and harming reef ecosystems.

 The state is home to more than 500 non-native species, but few as rampant in the wild as the marauding lionfish, which is fast-reproducing and has a voracious appetite.
 It preys on native fish such as yellowtail snapper, Nassau grouper and banded coral shrimp, and other crustaceans.